HaoqinHong/haoqinhong/README.md

 ### Hi there is Haoqin Hong 👋

-#### I am a Artificial Intelligence student.
+#### I am an Artificial Intelligence student.
 I'm also a visionary and a science fiction writer.

 #### My research interests are Physics-Inspired Vision, 3D Reconstruction, and Robot Vision.
 I am also an enthusiast of robotics competitions.